Skip to Main Content

 Philadelphia Challenge Exhibit

-The exhibit features an assignment from PSY 101 General Psychology (Winter 2024-25).
+The exhibit -- which was on display in the W. W. Hagerty Library from May 30 - Nov.
+30, 202 - featured an assignment from PSY 101 General Psychology (Winter 2024-25).
 Prof. Eric Zillmer asked students to select a spot in the city that brings them happiness—and visit Philadelphia Revealed, an exhibition from the Atwater Kent Collection.
 The Philadelphia Challenge presents students’ reflections on objects from this history collection, interactive elements, and a Happiness Map display by the Happiness Lab at Drexel.
 It introduces the concept of urban citizenship, a vital component of personal happiness and wellness that fosters a sense of connection to a place, such as our campus and city.

 More About the Exhibit ...